 RATINGS: MEET THE PRESS WITH CHUCK TODD Is The #1 Most-Watched Sunday Show Across The Board

-Meet the Press with Chuck Todd (MTP) won this past Sunday, January 12 as the #1 most-watched Sunday show across the board, according to Nielsen Media Research.
+Meet the Press with Chuck Todd (MTP) won again this past Sunday, January 19 as the #1 most-watched Sunday show across the board, according to Nielsen Media Research.

 Season-to-date, MTP is the #1 most-watched Sunday show across the board.